oracle-livelabs/analytics-ai/oci-di/workshops/ocw23-livelabs/Lab2.md

 ## Introduction

-Learn how to create **Data Flows** along with **Integration tasks** in OCI Data Integration.
+Learn how to create **Data Flows** along with an **Integration task** in OCI Data Integration.
 The use-case for each of these data integration tasks is detailed in the associated workshop task.

 **Estimated Time**: 20 minutes

 ### Objectives
 * Create a Data Flow.
-* Create Integration tasks
+* Create Integration task.

 ## Task 1: Create a Data Flow